 - a.
 When there is concern that a student is impaired, a faculty member may remove the student from the applicable area.
 The student shall be informed of temporary suspension from clinical practice.
 If warranted by the student's condition, the clinical instructor, campus security, or a representative from the school may accompany the student to the nearest healthcare facility for emergency treatment. - b.
 When there is concern that a student poses a risk of harm, an immediate referral will be made to an appropriate service provider.
 If the behavior has occurred in the classroom, clinic, or research setting, the student will be temporarily removed from that setting. - c.
 Faculty involved in the identification of a possible impaired student must initially meet with the student and/or person who is reporting the student. - d.
 A subsequent meeting(s) will occur between the student, faculty involved in the identification of the problem, and Program Director.
 The documented and observable evidence of impaired performance will be reviewed with the student, and the student will have an opportunity to provide an explanation. - e.
 One representative from the University community chosen by the student may accompany the student to any meeting but they may not stand in place of the student during the discussions.
 Such representative may not be legal counsel. - f.
 During the meeting(s) an individualized plan will be discussed and developed with the student that considers the impact of the student's behavior on the safety of the environment.
 During the meetings(s) the student may be asked to sign an Authorization for the Disclosure of Protected Health Information and may submit relevant medical records from their treating physician.
 If the student agrees with the recommended plan, the student will proceed with implementation. - g.
 If agreed to, the student must seek and select a treatment provider when recommended by the Program Director in a timely manner (not more than 2 weeks).
 Costs of treatment will be the student's responsibility. - h.
-If the student has been referred for treatment, the student will be permitted to return to practice only on the specific recommendation of an appropriate treatment provider that the student is capable of safe and skilled performance in accordance with School or Programs Scopes of Practice,

-- Codes of Ethics, and Core Functions. - i.
+If the student has been referred for treatment, the student will be permitted to return to practice only on the specific recommendation of an appropriate treatment provider that the student is capable of safe and skilled performance in accordance with School or Programs Scopes of Practice, Codes of Ethics, and Core Functions. - i.
 The student has the right to refuse this assessment, treatment, and further monitoring.
+In which a.
+The student successfully completing the treatment period will be monitored by the Program Director or faculty designee for progression in the degree program.

-In which chase the student may file an appeal [see link below]. - j.
+- chase the student may file an appeal [see link below]. - j.
 The school may not permit a student to return to practice without certification from a recognized healthcare provider that they have completed treatment, is undergoing treatment, or does not need treatment, and is fit for duty.